johnsonjh/dps8m-proxy/README.md

 ## Not planned

-The original software “grew” many features that are difficult to reimplement and had very little actual usage.
+The original software “grew” many features that are difficult to re-implement and had very little actual usage.
 The following are some of these features, which may be added at a later date but are considered to be ***very low priority*** (*some with notes explaining why*):